How to Mind Map:

-- The main themes of the subjects are pictured as branches having its origin from the central theme.
+- The main themes of the subjects are pictured as branches having their origin from the central theme.

 - Such branches form a connected nodal structure.

-To sum up, the author concluded that “all knowledge is a giant map of associative networks, containing billions of sub-maps of associative networks, containing billions of sub-maps each emanating from its own special-subject centre”.. (http://www.mind-map.com) and hence the connection of brain mapping to Accelerated Learning Techniques should be found in similarities in the application of the key words, associations, connections, network etc in imparting knowledge/skills to the learners.
+To sum up, the author concluded that “all knowledge is a giant map of associative networks, containing billions of sub-maps of associative networks, containing billions of sub-maps each emanating from its own special-subject centre”.. (http://www.mind-map.com [link goes to original site]) and hence the connection of brain mapping to Accelerated Learning Techniques should be found in similarities in the application of the keywords, associations, connections, network etc. in imparting knowledge/skills to the learners.

 3. Conclusions: What is the utility of this theory to the HRM/ HRD Practitioners?[a]

-It was already pointed out that direct evidences are hard to forth come but we hold to the opinion that does not mean that the concept does not have any implicational validity for HRM/ HRD.
-Such evidences could be found through looking for an indirect ways it works and accordingly conclusions are drawn based on this principle.
+It was already pointed out that direct evidence are hard to forthcome, but we hold to the opinion that does not mean that the concept does not have any implicational validity for HRM/ HRD.
+Such shreds of evidence could be found through looking for indirect ways it works and accordingly conclusions are drawn based on this principle.

 Bibliography – How to Mind Map: Visual, Auditory & Kinesthetic engagement

 Ausubel, D. (1963).
 The Psychology of Meaningful Verbal Learning.
 New York: Grune & Stratton.

 Ausubel, D. (1978).
 In defense of advance organizers: A reply to the critics.
 Review of Educational Research, 48, 251-257.

 Ausubel, D., Novak, J., & Hanesian, H. (1978).
 Educational Psychology: A Cognitive View (2nd Ed.).
 New York: Holt, Rinehart & Winston